 \section{Abstract}

-Data-driven approaches have been applied to many problems in urban computing.
-However, in the research community, such approaches are commonly studied under data from limited sources, and are thus unable to characterize the complexity of urban data coming from multiple entities and the correlations among them.
-Consequently, an inclusive and multifaceted dataset is necessary to facilitate more extensive studies on urban computing.
-In this paper, we present CityNet, a multi-modal urban dataset containing data from 7 cities, each of which coming from 3 data sources.
-We first present the generation process of CityNet as well as its basic properties.
-In addition, to facilitate the use of CityNet, we carry out extensive machine learning experiments, including spatio-temporal predictions, transfer learning, and reinforcement learning.
-The experimental results not only provide benchmarks for a wide range of tasks and methods, but also uncover internal correlations among cities and tasks within CityNet that, with adequate leverage, can improve performances on various tasks.
-With the benchmarking results and the correlations uncovered, we believe that CityNet can contribute to the field of urban computing by supporting research on many advanced topics.
+Data-driven approaches have emerged as a popular tool for addressing challenges in urban computing.
+However, current research efforts have primarily focused on limited data sources, which fail to capture the complexity of urban data arising from multiple entities and their interconnections.
+Therefore, a comprehensive and multifaceted dataset is required to enable more extensive studies in urban computing.
+In this paper, we present CityNet, a multi-modal urban dataset that incorporates various data, including taxi trajectory, traffic speed, point of interest (POI), road network, wind, rain, temperature, and more, from seven cities.
+We categorize this comprehensive data into three streams: mobility data, geographical data, and meteorological data.
+We begin by detailing the generation process and basic properties of CityNet.
+Additionally, we conduct extensive data mining and machine learning experiments, including spatio-temporal predictions, transfer learning, and reinforcement learning, to facilitate the use of CityNet.
+Our experimental results provide benchmarks for various tasks and methods, and also reveal internal correlations among cities and tasks within CityNet that can be leveraged to improve spatiotemporal forecasting performance.
+Based on our benchmarking results and the correlations uncovered, we believe that CityNet can significantly contribute to the field of urban computing by enabling research on advanced topics.